rumbleminze/nes-to-snes-template/README.md

 * `vars.inc`, `registers.inc`, `macros.inc` - helpful includes
 * `resetvector.asm` - the reset vector code
 * `hirom.cfg` - defines how our ROM is laid out, where each bank lives and how large they are
+* `src/spc/` - the code for the 2a03 sound emulator that is uploaded to the SPC
+* `utilties/` - various go scripts that are used to generate parts of the code

 ## Building